 What Is The Purpose Of A Virtual Tour?

 I have heard the much-trodden argument that technology has made us less free and more tied to our devices.
 While that may be true, one positive aspect of technology has been the ability to see the world without leaving your home.
 The majority of people would prefer to visit the world in person.
-However certain circumstances ( like pandemics or personal mobility issues) can hinder one from doing that.
+However certain circumstances (like personal mobility issues) can hinder one from doing that.

 Today, with the click of a few buttons you can be in the British Museum looking at the Rosetta Stone or looking up at the Sistine Chapel in the Vatican Museums.
 Or perhaps you prefer to compare Van Gogh self-portraits at the Van Gogh museum in Amsterdam.
 Whatever is your preference, you can find it now online.